 Getting on track

 If you’re just getting started in the rail industry you can carry out an apprenticeship, traineeship or graduate scheme, these are all great ways to gain on-site experience first-hand and could lead to full-time employment.
 Obviously, experience in construction or engineering as well as engineering related qualifications can also help.
 From civil engineering, to rolling stock, signalling to electrification, there are many different routes into rail – who knows where your career could end up.

 Tracks to success

 To get your rail career going, decide on a route you want to go down and then pursue companies or projects you’re interested in, such as HS2.
-Make sure you’re fully prepared for interviews, with Rail interviews usually focusing on challenges, problem solving, safety and decision-making among other topics.
-To check out our top tips on answering those interview questions, click here.
+Make sure you’re fully prepared for interviews, with rail interviews usually focusing on challenges, problem solving, safety and decision-making among other topics.
+To check out our top tips on answering those important interview questions, click here.
 However, some skills are always important when it comes to rail, including team working, a high ability in practical and mechanical work and an awareness of safe working practices on the railways being at the forefront.